-A giant cell tumor of bone is a type of benign (noncancerous) tumor that grows at the ends of the body's long bones.
-Most often, the tumors develop at the lower end of the femur (thighbone) or upper end of the tibia (shinbone), close to the knee joint.
+A giant cell tumor of bone is a type of benign (noncancerous) tumor that has a wide range of behaviors.
+These tumors typically grow at the ends of the body's long bones.
+Most often, they appear at the lower end of the femur (thighbone) or upper end of the tibia (shinbone), close to the knee joint.

-Giant cell tumors typically occur in young adults, and are slightly more common in females.
+Giant cell tumors usually occur in young adults, and are slightly more common in females.
 They are quite rare, occurring in only about one out of every one million people per year.

 Although giant cell tumors are not cancerous, they are aggressive and can destroy the surrounding bone.
 Treatment for a giant cell tumor almost always involves surgery to remove the tumor and prevent damage to the bone near the affected joint.